MrWalls Drywall & Painting — Western Massachusetts

 Butt joints, where two non-tapered panel ends meet, are the hardest seam type to finish invisibly.
 They require wide, very thin feathering over a greater distance than tapered seams.
 Under-feathered butt joints crown slightly and show as a hump across the wall plane.

-Fasteners that were set too deep during hanging, or that loosen due to framing shrinkage drying, appear as round bumps through paint.
+Fasteners that were set too deep during hanging, or that loosen due to framing movement, appear as round bumps through paint.
 Correctly set fasteners at the tape coat stage do not pop.
 Over-driven fasteners cannot be reliably covered with compound and will re-appear.

 Corner Cracking